tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 5. Repeat for each source DynamoDB Table to be replicated.

 ## 8. Create Initial Snapshot
-1. Use the UI or the provided createSnapshot.sh script to generate an initial snapshot of the DynamoDB table.
+1. Use the UI or the provided utils.py script to generate an initial snapshot of the DynamoDB table.
 This can also act as an initial deployment test.
+2. Note that the Lambda Event handler relies on the DynamoDB Table name to be included in the s3 object key as a part of the prefix.
+This is automatically included if you use the supplied example scripts.

 ## 9. Testing
 After setting up the system, you can test it by: